Introduction: God Has Spoken Fully and Finally in His Son, 1-4

 Since all things were made through him, it is folly to love and serve created things above the Creator, Rom 1:25.
 ‘The rattle without the breast will not satisfy the child; the house without the husband will not satisfy the wife; the cabinet without the jewel will not satisfy the virgin; the world without Christ will not satisfy the soul’ (Thomas Brooks)

-Heb 1:3 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful word.
-After he had provided purification for sins, he sat down at the right hand of the Majesty in heaven
+1:3 The Son is the radiance of his glory and the representation of his essence, and he sustains all things by his powerful word, and so when he had accomplished cleansing for sins, he sat down at the right hand of the Majesty on high.
+1:4 Thus he became so far better than the angels as he has inherited a name superior to theirs.

 The Son is the radiance of God’s glory – All that God is, shines forth in Jesus Christ.
 God is a white-hot source of light; the Son its radiant beams, Jn 1:14.
 As the Solar System without the Sun would be not only dark, but lifeless, so would the cosmos without Christ.
 Christ’s glory is supreme, 1 Cor 2:8.
 His glory was veiled in his earthly life, yet broke forth with splendour from time to time, Mk 9:2-3.
 In the New Heaven and the New Earth, there will be no need of the Sun, because the light of Christ will flood everything with radiance, Rev 21:23.